 The relationship between a surrogate and intended parents may break down.

-We have seen surrogacy disagreements about payments, attending scans, attending the birth, names on birth certificates and providing consent at Parental Order stage.
+I have seen surrogacy disagreements about payments, attending scans, attending the birth, names on birth certificates and providing consent at Parental Order stage.
 It is possible to attend mediation services in order to try and reach a resolution but this may not be successful.

 As surrogacy agreements are not binding or enforceable in the UK, neither party can be bound to any terms.
 Many people don’t even have a surrogacy agreement.